jpedro/jpedro.github.io/hundreds.md

 Even changes that affect all projects run under 10 minutes.

 We'll cover why we end up centralising all these projects.
-Then we'll get into the how and we made it fast enough.
+Then we'll get into the how and we sped it up.

 ### TL;DR